Soldy/openPanthera/README.md

  - That way can be safe like an ORM.
  - But unlike an ORM not stacked with one programing language.
  - This way has some performance benefits as well.

 Panthera is not new.
 Not a revolution. \
 That solution is popular in banks and mission-critical systems.
-But most of the similar tools are the close source.
+But most of the similar tools are closed-source.

 Panthera has four versions.